What is a rare disease?

 Most rare diseases are genetic, and are present throughout a person's entire life, even if symptoms do not immediately appear.
 In Europe a disease or disorder is defined as rare when it affects less than 1 in 2000 citizens.

-They are characterised by a broad diversity of disorders and symptoms that vary not only from disease to disease but also from patient to patient suffering from the same disease.
+Rare diseases are characterised by a wide diversity of symptoms and signs that vary not only from disease to disease but also from patient to patient suffering from the same disease.

 Relatively common symptoms can hide underlying rare diseases, leading to misdiagnosis.